 - First selected Application for the Project Team in this round.
-DCA will determine "first selected Application" by assessing if the Project Team has any other Applications that will be funded regardless of tie-breakers in another Geographic Pool or Set Aside. - Application receives points under (Scoring Criteria) Enriched Property Services, subsection "A. Owner-provided Services" - Earlier year of the most recent 9% Credits award for the Local Government Boundary. - For ties between Preservation applications: - Soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - "Preservation Priority" narrative, see (Scoring Criteria) Tiebreaker Information - o Rent advantage, see (Scoring Criteria) Rent Advantage - Applications that use the least amount of 9% Credits per low-income unit. - Applicants with documentation that the property will reduce public housing waiting lists.
+DCA will determine "first selected Application" by assessing if the Project Team has any other Applications that will be funded regardless of tie-breakers in another Geographic Pool or Set Aside. - Application receives points under (Scoring Criteria) Enriched Property Services, subsection "A. Owner-provided Services" - Earlier year of the most recent 9% Credits award for the Local Government Boundary. - For ties between Preservation applications: - Soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - "Preservation Priority" narrative, see (Scoring Criteria) Tiebreaker Information - Occupancy rate of comparable properties, see (Scoring Criteria) Market Characteristics - Rent advantage, see (Scoring Criteria) Market Characteristics - Applications that use the least amount of 9% Credits per low-income unit. - Applicants with documentation that the property will reduce public housing waiting lists.

-2. Special Allocation Considerations
+5. Special Allocation Considerations